 Commerzbank AG (CRZBY) was Upgraded to a Buy Rating at Kepler Capital

-Kepler Capital analyst Christoffer Adams upgraded Commerzbank AG (CRZBY) to Buy on September 21 and set a price target of EUR7.00.
-The company’s shares closed last Thursday at $4.73.
+Commerzbank AG (CRZBY) received a Buy rating and a EUR7.00 price target from Kepler Capital analyst Carola Holtz on September 28.
+The company’s shares closed last Tuesday at $4.78.

-According to TipRanks.com, Adams has 0 stars on 0-5 stars ranking scale with an average return of -6.1% and a 43.1% success rate.
-Adams covers the Financial sector, focusing on stocks such as SpareBank 1 Nord-Norge, Banca Mediolanum SpA, and Erste Group Bank AG.
+According to TipRanks.com, Holtz has 0 stars on 0-5 stars ranking scale with an average return of -4.0% and a 50.7% success rate.
+Holtz covers the Consumer Goods sector, focusing on stocks such as Bayerische Motoren Werke Aktiengesellschaft, Anheuser-Busch Inbev Sa, and PUMA SE NPV.

-Currently, the analyst consensus on Commerzbank AG is a Moderate Buy with an average price target of $8.17.
+Commerzbank AG has an analyst consensus of Moderate Buy, with a price target consensus of $8.22.

 See today’s analyst top recommended stocks >>